-Criminology, M.A.
+Criminology and Criminal Justice, M.A.

-The graduate program in Criminology leads to the Master of Arts (M.A.) degree.
-This degree requires 36 hours for students completing a thesis, project or internship and 39 hours for students selecting the additional coursework option.
+The graduate program in Criminology and Criminal Justice leads to the Master of Arts (M.A.) degree.
+This degree requires 36 hours for students completing a thesis, and 33 hours for students selecting the internship or additional coursework option.
 Undergraduate courses may not be used to fulfill degree requirements.

 The academic goal of the program is to provide students with a comprehensive, indepth understanding of crime: why it occurs, how it is measured, and how it might be controlled.
-Students will also develop the knowledge and skills needed to attain successful careers in the criminal justice system or to advance in their current careers.
+Students will also develop the knowledge and skills needed to attain successful careers in the criminal justice system or to advance in their current careers and/or pursue further education.